 - Overwintering - some plants require a cold period.
 Depending on the hydrangea, it may require a 2-3 month time frame of colder weather, so the plant can essentially hibernate.

 - Breeding - lots of the "gift" hydrangeas you buy from the store are not bred to last long.
 Those plants are bred to have bigger/more attractive flowers.
 These types of hydrangeas are closer to an annual than a perennial blooming shrub like hydrangeas grown for outdoors.

-This guide is all about the enjoyment and care of hydrangeas.
+This website is all about the enjoyment and care of hydrangeas.

-If you have a specific question or problem, you can submit directly to us from the "contact us" page in the footer.
-We always love hearing from our fans, whether you have questions or just want to share pictures of your beautiful gardens!
+If you have a specific question or problem, you can submit directly to us in the form below.
+We always love hearing from our fans and customers, whether you have questions or just want to share pictures of your beautiful gardens!
 We have tried to address the most common questions our readers have, but we plan on adding more articles to address other common questions we hear.

 Hydrangeas are a genus of over 75 species and 600 named cultivars that are native to a wide range of regions and countries, including Japan, Asia, Indonesia, Himalayan mountains, and the Americas.
 Another common name for hydrangea is hortensia.
 Hydrangeas can grow as climbing vines and trees, but are most commonly grown as shrubs.
 The plants can grow from 1 foot tall, all the way to close to 100 feet tall as a climbing vine!

 The beautiful flowers produced by this plant is what makes these so popular.
 Most bloom from early spring all the way into fall.
 The large flowers come in a variety of shapes, colors, and sizes.